Michael Nolin

-Michael Nolin is an American former motion picture producer, former studio executive and former writer/director.
+Michael Nolin is an American former motion picture producer, former studio executive, former writer/director and current educator.
+Since 2003 he has been Professor of Film & Television and Dramatic Writing at SCAD in Savannah, Georgia.

 Production credits

 His producing credits include Mr. Holland's Opus, which won a Christopher Award and for which Richard Dreyfuss was nominated for an Academy Award; Full Body Massage for director Nicolas Roeg; and the Independent Spirit Award-nominated 84 Charlie Mopic for writer/director Patrick Sheane Duncan.
-He wrote and directed Wildly Available, which was runner-up for a Discovery Award at the Hollywood Film Festival, and co-wrote the teleplay for Maniac Magee, which was nominated for a Humanitas Prize.
+He wrote and directed Wildly Available, which premiered at the Hollywood Film Festival and was a runner-up for a Discovery Award.
+Nolin also co-wrote the teleplay for Maniac Magee, which was nominated for a Humanitas Prize.